thekeen01/RingReaper/README.md

 ```
 docker run --rm -v ./local:/local -it agent-build

+or

+podman run --rm -v ./local:/local -it agent-build
 ```

 RingReaper is in /agent/RingReaper so cd there, edit agent.c for your IP + PORT and make.
 Then, copy agent and server.py to /local and you'll have a copy of both on your machine